AximoxAI/agentic-security/mcp/postgres_readme.md

-# Supercharging AI Agents with PostgreSQL, MCP, and Arize Phoenix
+# Supercharging Postgres with AI Agents, MCP, and Arize Phoenix

-## Abstract

 As AI agents become increasingly prevalent in enterprise applications, the critical challenge shifts from building functional prototypes to creating reliable, observable, and trustworthy systems that can handle real-world data complexity.
 This talk demonstrates a complete end-to-end workflow for building AI agents that can interact with PostgreSQL databases while maintaining full observability and evaluation capabilities.